Semyon Varlamov: New York Islanders

 On 1 July 2019, Varlamov signed as a free agent to a four-year contract with the New York Islanders worth $20 million.

 He became the first goaltender in Islanders history to record back to back shutouts in the playoffs, after shutting out his former team in the Washington Capitals in Game 5 of the First Round of the 2020 playoffs and then the Philadelphia Flyers in Game 1 of the Second Round.
 On 26 August 2020, he surpassed Billy Smith for the longest playoff shutout streak in Islanders history.

 On 6 February 2021, Varlamov played his 500th NHL game as the Islanders won 4–3 against the Pittsburgh Penguins.
 On 8 February, Varlamov became the first Islanders goaltender with consecutive shutouts in a season against the New York Rangers.
 On 1 May, Varlamov broke Chico Resch's record for the longest shutout streak in Islanders history, after shutting out the rival Rangers 3–0.

+On 1 July 2023, Varlamov signed a four-year, $11 million contract extension with the Islanders.

 Personal life

-On 30 October 2013, Varlamov surrendered to Denver police and was arrested on domestic violence charges on his girlfriend, including second degree kidnapping and third degree assault.
-On 22 November 2013, Varlamov was charged with misdemeanour assault of his girlfriend.
+On 30 October 2013, Varlamov surrendered to Denver police and was arrested on domestic violence charges against his girlfriend, including second degree kidnapping and third degree assault.
+On 22 November 2013, Varlamov was charged with misdemeanor assault of his girlfriend.
 The charges were dropped by a Denver judge on 20 December 2013 at the request of prosecutors, who said they could not prove the case beyond a reasonable doubt.
 Varlamov subsequently filed a civil suit against his girlfriend claiming abuse of process, and was awarded US$126,608 in damages for legal fees in 2016.

 Varlamov resides in Lubbock, Texas during the offseason.